mcode/rems-setup/TestEnvironmentSetup.md

     ![](./test-environment-images/meld_import_resource.png)
     - Navigate to the folder that the test-ehr is downloaded to and choose the fhirResourcesToLoad folder
     - Individually select and upload each FHIR resource
-        - Note: you can skip the rems_smith* files if you only want the Jon Snow Patient
+        - Note: you can skip the rems_smith* files if you only want the John Snow Patient
     ![](./test-environment-images/meld_import_resource_done.png)
 1. Register the REMS SMART on FHIR application
     - Navigate to the 'Apps' section of MELD